Explanation of Course Numbers

 MAE 3192.
 Manufacturing Processes and Systems.
 3 Credits.

 Introduction to manufacturing techniques for metals, polymers, ceramics, and composites.
 Relationships between properties of materials and techniques for processing them.
 Process selection, design, control, and integration.
 Computer-integrated manufacturing, robotics and assembly automation.
-Prerequisite or concurrent registration: MAE 1004.
+MAE 1004 may be taken as a corequisite.
+Prerequisites: MAE 1004.
+(Fall, Every year)

 MAE 3193.
 Mechanical Systems Design.
 3 Credits.